AshnaMaharaja/Superstore/README.md

 # 5. Tools Used

-SQL (MySQL) – For data aggregation and transformation Power BI – For interactive and visual analytics
+SQL (MySQL) – For data aggregation and transformation, Power BI – For interactive and visual analytics,
 Excel – For initial data formatting and import